boaznahum/cubesolve/README.md

     Ctrl+Space - enter/exit single sterp mode, in this mode animation is suspned till user hit 'SPACE' (or Ctrl+SPACE) Very useful for debugging new algorithms

-### Rotating
+### Rotating/Slicing
+#### Keyboard
     R, L, F, B, U, B  - As suauls - rotate faces
     X, Y, Z - Entire cube over R, U and F
     M, E, S - Middle slice over R, **D** and F

+#### Mouse:
+    Drag mouse on corners face to rotate this face
+    On edge, if in parallel to winf then slice this wing, otherwise rotate face accroding to parallel direction of edge.
+    On center pieces - slice accroding to direction
-    ####
+#### Mouse clicking
-      Rotating can be done also by using the mouse.
-      Shift/Ctrl clik on corner face will rotate this face (ctrl counterclockwise) Shift/Ctrl on edge will slice
+      Shift/Ctrl clik on corner face will rotate this face (ctrl counterclockwise) Shift/Ctrl on edge's wing will slice it

 https://user-images.githubusercontent.com/3913990/172851026-05582a7f-1c12-4732-a18f-719876cb7b59.mp4